Olivia Newton-John: 1980–1988: Physical, Soul Kiss, and The Rumour

 The provocative lyrics of the "Physical" title track prompted two Utah radio stations to ban the single from their playlists.
 (In 2010, Billboard magazine ranked this as the most popular single ever about sex.)
 To counter its overtly suggestive tone, Newton-John filmed an exercise-themed video that turned the song into an aerobics anthem and made headbands a fashion accessory outside the gym.

 She helped pioneer the music video industry by recording a video album for Physical, featuring videos of all the album's tracks and three of her older hits.
 The video album earned her a fourth Grammy and was aired as an ABC prime-time special, Let's Get Physical, becoming a top-10 Nielsen hit.
 Newton-John asserted: "Like everyone, I've got different sides of my personality.
 I've my dominant self, my need-to-be-dominated self, the sane Olivia and the crazy Olivia.
 Playing these different characters gave me a chance to show strange parts people haven't seen much."

 The success of Physical led to an international tour and the release of her second hits collection, the double-platinum Olivia's Greatest Hits Vol. 2 (No. 16 Pop), which yielded two more top-40 singles: "Heart Attack" (No. 3 Pop) and "Tied Up" (No. 38 Pop).
 The tour was filmed for her Olivia in Concert television special, which premiered on HBO in January 1983.
 The special was subsequently released to video, earning Newton-John another Grammy nomination.

 Newton-John reteamed with Travolta in 1983 for the critically and commercially unsuccessful movie Two of a Kind, redeemed by its platinum soundtrack (No. 26 Pop) featuring "Twist of Fate" (No. 5 Pop), "Livin' in Desperate Times" (No. 31 Pop), and a new duet with Travolta, "Take a Chance" (No. 3 AC).
 Newton-John released another video package, the Grammy-nominated Twist of Fate, featuring videos of her four songs on the Two of a Kind soundtrack and the two new singles from Olivia's Greatest Hits Vol. 2.

 That same year Newton-John and Pat Farrar (formerly Pat Carroll) founded Koala Blue.
 The store, originally for Australian imports, evolved into a chain of women's clothing boutiques.
 The chain was initially successful, but it eventually declared bankruptcy and closed in 1992.
-Newton-John and Farrar were the targets of a multimillion-dollar lawsuit when Koala Blue franchise holders alleged breach of contract and unfair competition; agreeing with a motion citing insufficient evidence, a judge dismissed the case on summary judgment in 1993.
+Newton-John and Farrar were the targets of a multimillion-dollar lawsuit when Koala Blue franchise holders alleged breach of contract and unfair competition; agreeing with a motion citing insufficient evidence, a judge dismissed the case on summary judgement in 1993.
 Newton-John and Farrar later licensed the brand name for a line of Australian wines.